prof7bit/TorChat/README.markdown

 branch, it is the reference implementation of the protocol, I'm still using it myself as protocol documentation and to test other implementations against it, it will not go away)

+Beer
+====
+If you want to buy me a beer (very much appreciated) you can do so via

+* PayPal: 7bit@arcor.de
+* BitCoin: 18hmynLnHC44XiGiiPqfuTL3M4xPeJ5KqW